 4. Using Black-Box Models With No Explainability

 Every major AI hiring regulation now on the books requires explainable, challengeable decisions.
 The EU AI Act (August 2026), Colorado SB 205 (June 2026), the OECD AI Principles, and NYC Local Law 144 all set transparency minimums.
-At the same time, only 26% of candidates trust AI evaluations, per Gartner.
+At the same time, only 26% of job seekers trust AI evaluations, per Gartner.
 Black-box screening is where those two problems converge.

 The fix.
 Require per-candidate score breakdowns from any AI screening tool you buy or renew.
 Which signals drove the score.
 Which were missing.
 What weight each carried.
 If the vendor says “that’s proprietary,” escalate or pick a different vendor.
 Colleen Riccinto, Founder and President at Cyber Talent Search, put it well when describing why Pin’s approach works: “Pin takes the critical thinking your brain already does and puts it on steroids.
 I can target specific company types and industries in my search and let the software handle the kind of strategic thinking I’d normally have to do on my own.”
 The point of explainable AI is that you still see the reasoning, just faster.